Clacked83/WebProgrammingSiteSP23/README.md

 - Images

 Mandatory Advanced features 15% Grade

 CSS:
-- Using Box Model
+- Using Box Model(DONE)
-- Styling forms, buttons, textboxes, etc.
+- Styling forms, buttons, textboxes, etc.(DONE)
 - Make your website look more professional.

-JavaScript:
+JavaScript:(DONE)
-- Using Ajax or Fetch API for asynchronous http requests to back-end.
+- Using Ajax or Fetch API for asynchronous http requests to back-end.(DONE)
-- Form validation
+- Form validation(DONE)

-WebSocket(if there is a chat component in your project)
+WebSocket(if there is a chat component in your project)(N/A)